kibetamos/Chat_app/README.md

  This is a chat application built using pythin django framwork

-# Steps of setting up the project
+# Steps to set up the project

 1. clone the repository via the link </br>
 2. Install requirements.txt using pip install requirements.txt